-The XenServer PVS-Accelerator feature offers additional capabilities for customers using XenServer and Citrix Provisioning Services (PVS).
+The XenServer PVS-Accelerator feature offers additional capabilities for customers using XenServer and Citrix Provisioning (PVS).
 PVS is a popular choice for image management and hosting for Citrix Virtual Apps and Desktops.
 With this feature, PVS read requests can now be cached on each XenServer host.
-In order to benefit from the PVS-Accelerator feature, customers should use XenServer with Provisioning Services 7.12 or higher.
-For detailed information about PVS-Accelerator, see the XenServer 7.1 Administrator’s Guide on the Citrix Product Documentation website.
+In order to benefit from the PVS-Accelerator feature, customers should use XenServer with Citrix Provisioning 7.12 or higher.
+For detailed information about PVS-Accelerator, see the product documentation.

 Enabling PVS-Accelerator involves a simple three-step process:

 - Install the PVS-Accelerator Supplemental Pack on XenServer.